frankhale/toby-blazor/README.md

 **NOTE:** When using `manage` there is a search box to search within the videos you are managing.
 You can use `/all` to show all videos after a narrow search.

+The Recently Played videos are limited to 30 videos.

 ## Screenshots